zwang695/alexa-skills-list/README.md

 *Alexa, ask Mosaic for good morning*

-Mosaic allows you to connect smart devices and digital services in one place, while controlling them like chatting with a friend on SMS, Slack or Amazon Alexa.
+Mosaic allows you to connect smart devices and digital services together, while controlling them like chatting with a friend on Facebook, SMS, Slack or Alexa.

 ***